Bruce Lee Never Quit Wing Chun

 Explanation:

-Wing Chun, especially in its purest form, isn’t about belonging to a rigid hierarchy—it’s about understanding and applying its principles effectively.
-Bruce’s statement underscores that the essence of Wing Chun lies in understanding its concepts, not in blindly following an institution.
+Martial arts, whether you call it Wing Chun or Jeet Kune Do, isn’t about belonging to a rigid hierarchy—it’s about understanding and applying principles effectively.
+Bruce’s statement underscores that the essence of Wing Chun lies in understanding its concepts, not in blindly following.
 Bruce retained this ethos, teaching martial arts as a practical, living skill rather than a traditional or ceremonial practice.

 “There is no mystery about my style.
 My movements are simple, direct, and non-classical.”